It’s somewhat ironic that the only thing more famous than an unbeaten run is the game which ends it.

 The Italian was replaced in the starting XI by Costel Pantilimon and despite the odd flurry of performances, he never really won his place back, departing for Reading in July 2017.

 Mannone’s most successful spell since then was on loan at Minnesota United, where he won the MLS Goalkeeper of the Year Award and earned a place in the MLS Best XI for 2019 having kept 11 clean sheets in 35 appearances for the Loons.
-The 32-year-old is once again out on loan from Reading at Danish side Esbjerg fB.
+Another loan spell with Esbjerg followed in 2020 before Mannone left Reading permanently, joining Monaco where he is currently a backup goalkeeper.

 With his first cap for Argentina already under his belt, Vergini joined Sunderland with a budding reputation and initially, things went well for him in the North East.
 Signed on loan as a centre-back, injuries forced Vergini into a right-back role during the 2013/14 season and the former Estudiantes man performed admirably as he helped the Black Cats stave off relegation and reach the League Cup final.